germanramos/kafka-console-producer/README.md

 - KAFKA_SERVICE, "kafka", The DNS name for input Kafka broker service
 - KAFKA_PORT, "9092", Port to connect to input Kafka peers
 - TOPIC, "mytopic", The topic to consume
+- PARTITION, "", The partition to produce to.
+All if not defined.
 - VERBOSE, "false, Set to `true` if you want verbose output
 - KEY, "", The key of produced messages.
 Default (empty) will produce in every topic
 - FINISH_TIMEOUT", "1", Number of seconds to wait for exit after end of line is received